athms/many-item-choice/README.md

 There are two types of *individual subject data* files:

-**Gaze files** contain one row for each gaze with the following columns:
+**Gaze files** contain one row for each gaze with the following information:

 - `{setsize, subject, trial, item}` (int): indicators for the choice set size, subject, trial, and looked-at item
 - `dur` (float): duration of the gaze (in ms)